 Lisbon is on the water and the water brings with it a long tradition of fishing and sailing.
 Fishing is still alive and strong today as the cuisine has some of the best seafood one can find in Europe.
 That is were Cervejaria Ramiro comes into the scene, a place that specializes in some of the best seafood that I have had.
 This is a traditional Portuguese seafood restaurant with plenty of tables ready to serve you a feast.
 Oh and did I mention you can get all the the critters from sea that you can imagine?

-With Ashley’s family we feasted on barnacles, shrimp, crab, clams and that was just a taster of all the seafood you can enjoy.
-The restaurant is reasonable priced for the amount and quality you can enjoy.
+With Ashley’s family, we feasted on barnacles, shrimp, crab, clams and that was just a taster of all the seafood you can enjoy.
+The restaurant is reasonably priced for the amount and quality you can enjoy.
 If seafood is your thing then this your place!
-Also the ambience is like a big family feast as the wine and food seems to be endless.
+Also, the ambience is like a big family feast as the wine and food seems to be endless.

 Rua Serpa Pinto 15